 - Pasta-The easiest main course to pass off as your own is pasta.
-So get one of those humongous family-sized lasagnas at your local warehouse store, make sure to plop it out of it’s aluminum pan and put it one of your own baking dishes.
-(Don’t worry if it slides around and gets messy–it looks more authentic that way) After you re-heat it, add some fresh basil leaves on top.
+So get one of those humongous family-sized lasagnas at your local warehouse store, make sure to plop it out of its aluminum pan, and put it into one of your own baking dishes.
+(Don’t worry if it slides around and gets messy–it looks more authentic that way) After you reheat it, add some fresh basil leaves on top.

 - Presentation-It’s all about the fancy plates, people.
 Somehow everything looks more homemade served on a fancy plate.
 Or…wait for it… a cupcake tower!

 The number one slacker mom’s trick to housekeeping for the holidays is to pay someone else to do it.
 But if that is not an option, here are some hacks to make your home appear clean quickly:

 - De-Clutter-We underestimate the effect clutter has on the perception of a clean home.
 Grab a laundry basket or empty box and run around picking up all non-essential items and eyesores.
 Stow it in a closet or the garage.